-Partnership working is vital if we are to minimise anti social behaviour and tackle it when it does occur.
-Derby Homes have been a key stakeholder in the development of the Derby City Integrated Anti Social Behaviour Strategy 2010.
+Partnership working is vital if we are to minimise anti social behaviour and tackle it when it does occur-The aim is to: Derby Homes have been a key stakeholder in the development of the Derby City Integrated Anti Social Behaviour Strategy 2010.
 The overarching strategic aim of this strategy is to:

-"Prevent and reduce harm caused to communities and individuals in Derby by antisocial behaviour through engaging people and partnership working."
+"Prevent and reduce harm caused to communities and individuals in Derby by anti social behaviour through engaging people and partnership working."

-The Derbyshire Information Sharing Protocol that Derby Homes have signed up to enables partners to share appropriate and relevant information when dealing with cases of anti social behaviour.
+Derby Homes has signed up to Tthe Derbyshire Information Sharing Protocol that Derby Homes have signed up to enables partners to share appropriate and relevant information when dealing with cases of anti social behaviour.
 All information is shared in line with this protocol and within the terms of the Data Protection Act 1998 and the Crime and Disorder Act 1998 (as amended).